Case Studies

 Consider some of the most common challenges of email marketers in 2017 according to Campaign Monitor:

-User Generated Content can help with easing all of these pain points.
+User Generated Content can help ease all of these pain points.
 And you don’t have to scratch your current email marketing campaign to do it.
 With a little bit of tweaking and some creativity, you can concoct the best email marketing strategy using UGC for your brand.

 Plus, your social followers are a resource for the rest of your marketing strategies.
-Think of you Instagram followers as potential email subscribers – so they never miss a beat of your content.
+Think of your Instagram followers as potential email subscribers – so they never miss a beat of your content.

 According to a recent Litmus’ 2019 State of email survey, for every $1 that your brands spends on email marketing you can expect £42 return, which is a 31% increase from 2017.
 Now add that to User Generated Content conversion power, and you’ve got your reason for integrating UGC into your email marketing strategy.